 Tendon and Muscle damage

 Stem cell therapy may help if there is a situation of tendon and muscle damage.
 In a situation like this we would examine the spine and look for tenderness and weakness in the muscle attachments / tendons and the spinal ligaments.
-If these structures are damaged, we would treat with regenerative injections including Platelet rich plasma therapy and/or stem cell therapy.
+If these structures are damaged, they may be treated with regenerative injections including Platelet rich plasma therapy and/or stem cell therapy.

-For the patient suffering from back pain after spinal surgery, nothing about their life is typical except in the common question they ask, “Can your treatments really help me?”
-There has to be a realistic expectation of what our treatment can do and what they can’t do.
+There has to be a realistic expectation of what these treatments can do and what they can’t do.
 If there are issues of continued pain following a surgery, stem cells and PRP treatments may be effective in helping pain if there are issues with ligament and tendon instability causing spinal instability.
 Stem cells and PRP may help strengthen the tendon/muscle attachments and help patients who suffer from continued spasms.

 Platelet Rich Plasma injections